Hungary's government makes Ukrainian refugees homeless – DW – 08/23/2024

 Hungarian NGOs estimate that over 3,000 Ukrainian refugees will lose access to state-subsidized accommodation as a result.

-Most of those affected come from Zakarpattia Oblast (Transcarpathia) in the far west of Ukraine or from other western Ukrainian regions and have officially been given the status "in need of temporary protection."
+Most of those affected come from Zakarpattia Oblast (Transcarpathia) in the far west of Ukraine or from other western Ukrainian regions.
+They have officially been given the status "in need of temporary protection."
 Most of them are Hungarian-speaking Roma.

 The evicted refugees in Kocs had been staying in a privately run guest house until state support for their accommodation ran out on Wednesday.